All Episodes

 And so I'm just wondering whether you also attribute this greater success you've had in penetrating circles that used to be inaccessible to you, whether you find yourself thinking a little bit more strategically.

-And by that I just mean like I have always said that the thing for which I'm most grateful in my life is the fact that there was no internet when I was 18, 19, and 20 to record every thought that entered my head and that I wanted to express, because of course you do things just for the transgressive nature of them, right?
+And by that, I just mean like, I have always said that the thing for which I'm most grateful in my life is the fact that there was no internet when I was 18, 19, and 20 to record every thought that entered my head and that I wanted to express.

-You're playing with a lot of ideas that you know you're not supposed to be.
+You're playing with a lot of ideas that you know you're not supposed to be, and those can follow you around forever.

-So I'm just wondering, do you consciously think, look, in order for me to expand my influence, which I need to do, if I want to be more effective in the causes I most care about, I have to kind of be a little bit more shrewd, a little bit longer term thinking about the way I speak about things.
+So I'm just wondering, do you consciously think, look, in order for me to expand my influence, which I need to do if I want to be more effective in the causes I most care about, I have to kind of be a little bit more shrewd, a little bit longer term thinking about the way I speak about things?

 I try.

-And I try to be more disciplined, but I think that I have become a lot more mature.
+And I try to be more disciplined, but and I think that I have become a lot more mature.

 It's unavoidable.

-I started my show when I was 18, and I could tell you that I definitely feel the difference being in my mid to late 20s.
+And I could tell you that I definitely feel the difference being in my mid to late 20s.

 There is a cognitive difference.